BethyDiakabananas/I-See-Jupiter/README.md

-# I-See-Jupiter
+# I See Jupiter
-Displays Jupiter's coordinates in Open Street Map
+Displays Jupiter's closest coordinates to Earth in Open Street Map Viewer